kopiro/tommy/README.md

 - `--webserver` will spawn an HTTP webserver that access via `POST /` a request to run
 - `--port` is the webserver port (default: 80)

+- `--watch` will enable a persistent watch over the src directory to detect instant file changes

-### WARNING: Set `--dst` option to an empty directory.
-This directory should only be used by Tommy and could potentially delete all files in that directory if started with a weird configuration / corrupted database
+### ⚡️️️ Always set `--dst` option to an empty directory: this directory should only be used by Tommy because files in could be potentially deleted if Tommy is started with a weird configuration or a corrupted database ⚡️

 ## Configuration